Seth Greenman, MSEd

 Ensure a smooth transition through the moving process and long-term sustainability in the new home.

-I will graduate in the spring with a Master's in Community Health Education where I have focused on how social determinants of health, including housing, impact the health and well-being of people and their communities.
+I hold a Master's in Community Health Education from SUNY Brockport where I focused on how social determinants of health, including housing, impact the health and well-being of people and their communities.